graphcore/flan-t5/README.md

 ![Flan-T5 header](flan-t5.png.webp)

 Flan-T5 is the fine-tuned version of the T5 language model.
 Compared to T5, Flan-T5 has been fine-tuned on more than 1,000 additional tasks.
-This makes Flan-T5 a more efficient, open-source alternative to models like GPT-3 and GPT-4.
+This makes Flan-T5 a more efficient, open-source alternative to large language models like GPT-3 and GPT-4.

-Graphcore's IPU (Intelligence Processing Unit) is a completely new kind of massively parallel processor to accelerate machine intelligence.
-Developers can access advanced, cost-efficient IPU compute on-demand in the cloud for building, fine-tuning and deploying AI models such as Flan-T5.
+Try running Flan-T5 for yourself on the IPU (Intelligence Processing Unit), a completely new kind of massively parallel processor designed to accelerate machine intelligence.
+Access advanced, cost-efficient IPU compute on demand in the cloud via Paperspace notebooks to build, fine-tune and deploy AI models such as Flan-T5.

 ## Flan-T5 notebooks powered by IPUs